Azure/DistributedDeepLearning/README.md

 # Training Distributed Training on Batch AI

 This repo is a tutorial on how to train a CNN model in a distributed fashion using Batch AI.
-The scenario is image classification, but the solution can be generalized for other deep learning scenarios such as segmentation and object detection.
+The scenario covered is image classification, but the solution can be generalized for other deep learning scenarios such as segmentation and object detection.

 ![Distributed training diagram](images/dist_training_diag2.png "Distributed training diagram")